Skip to main content

 • “The visual overhaul complements the enhanced soundtrack, which features fully orchestrated arrangements that elevate familiar themes into something grander and more expressive.”

-• “They addressed virtually every single critique he made, from the big stuff like all the tedious design from Banjo-Tooie, inconsistent graphic quality, unfun janky minigames, etc. to the super specific nitpicks like Hivory Towers being confusing and the music being grating.”
+• “They addressed virtually every single critique he made, from the big stuff like all the tedious design from Banjo-Tooie, inconsistent graphic quality, unfun janky minigames, etc. to the super specific nitpicks like Hivory Towers being confusing and the music being grating, or even getting rid of the annoying slide whistle when going in and out of a loading zone.”

 • humor

 • “The writing is dull and unfunny, and the timing on line delivery and speech bubbles feels off.
-A lot of scenes have large gaps between text bubbles that absolutely kill their pacing.
-The early scene with Capital B and Dr. Quack in their office comes to mind, when he tries to say three words one by one, but each one takes agonizingly long to appear on screen.”
+Many scenes have large gaps between text bubbles that completely kill their pacing (like the early scene with Capital B and Dr. Quack in their office, where he tries to say three words one by one, but each takes agonizingly long to appear on screen).”

 • stability